Gerges-Wageh/Functional-Programming-Sessions-Eng.Hammad/README.md

 <a name="session-5-function-composition"></a>
-## Session 5: Function Composition
+### Session 5: Function Composition
 This session discussed a very critical concept in functional programming which is Function Composition.
 We see the power of function composition in the session 6 example.

 <a name="session-6-comprehensive-real-life-problem"></a>
-## Session 6: Comprehensive Real Life Problem
+### Session 6: Comprehensive Real Life Problem
 In this session we solved a huge real life business problem, an outstanding example to cover all the functional programming concepts so far.
 We saw how Function Composition is a powerful property to develop a testble, extendable and robust code for a very complex problem while maintaning the granularity.

 <a name="session-7-closures"></a>
-## Session 7: Closures
+### Session 7: Closures
 In this session we discussed the concept of closures and saw the benifit of returning a function that maintaing state inside from another function.

 <a name="session-8-linq-or-java-stream-api-under-the-hood"></a>
-## Session 8: LINQ or Java Stream API Under The Hood
+### Session 8: LINQ or Java Stream API Under The Hood
 This is the most interesting part, when you understand the whole magic, and how things work under the hood.

+## Acknowledgments
+Special thanks to the great Eng.
+Mohammed Hammad for his insightful sessions on functional programming.